Or, Moondrop Droplet 1BA Earbud Review: A Unique and Affordable Option for On-the-Go Listening, with a flaw.

-The Moondrop Droplet 1BA Earbud (probably the ED29689 1BA) is a unique and solid earbud.
+The Moondrop Droplet 1BA Earbud (probably the ED29689 1BA) is a unique and solid earbud, but it has unfortuanately for me a design flaw.
 I pre-ordered it and The Droplet was shipped directly from Chengdu to Nanjing after its launch.
 It features a DSP and amp built into the USB-C connector, a big v splitter, volume and microphone controls, and a fixed cable.
 The earbud has a glossy silver exterior with a pointed front end and is inspired by the popular Chinese science fiction novel “Three-Body Problem” by Liu Cixin.
 It is expected to be popular among fans of the book and audio enthusiasts alike.
 “Three-Body Problem” is a novel that describes the exchange of information between humans and the three-body civilization on Earth, the fight for life and death, and the rise and fall of two civilizations in the universe.
 “Three-Body Problem” is well known and loved by many science fiction fans.
 It was the first Asian novel to win the Hugo Award for Best Novel and was nominated for the Nebula Award for Best Novel.

 Package and Comfort